jdstuart/opentracing-zipkin-example/README.md

-# Zipkin example
+# Opentracing Zipkin example

-This example starts up a [Zipkin](http://zipkin.io) server and an example web application that send traces to the Zipkin backend.
-The example application implement the [Opentracing](http://opentracing.io) API.

-### Requirements

-* A working installation of Docker and Docker Compose
+An example application instrumented with tracing to show how requests flow between components.
+The [Opentracing](http://opentracing.io) API is implemented to collect trace information and is configured to sent traces to a [Zipkin](http://zipkin.io) server where it can be viewed through the Zipkin UI.

 ### Run the example
-`docker-compose up`

-Starts the Zipkin server and API as well as the example application.
+Start the Zipkin server and example application `docker-compose up`

 Example application can be viewed at: `http://localhost:8080`